 Readers may also note that "core" definitions may be constrained or narrowed within the context of specific domains.
 For instance, the PM domain includes a definition for Person that is constrained from the RIM definition of Person.
 In these cases, the PM:Person is perfectly consistent with the RIM:Person, albeit as a specialized subset of the larger group.
 So while all instances of a PM:Person will also be members of RIM:Persons, not all instances of RIM:Person will fall within the group of PM:Persons.

 The MnM and Publishing TCs encourage all members to review the definitions put forward by committees as part of the balloting process with an eye towards correcting and refining them as necessary and appropriate.

+This glossary attempts to include all terms used in this guide - it draws the definitions from various resources, which are listed in the source column of this table.
+References are drawn primarily from HL7 V3 (core glossary or Core princliples), where available.
+When the term could not be found there, TermInfo is listed as the source.

 Alphabetic Index